Are you a victim of a crime who is eligible for a U visa?

-If you are a foreign-born person who is the victim of a crime and have suffered substantial physical or mental abuse, you may be eligible to apply for a U visa if you are willing to assist a law enforcement agency in investigating the crime.
+If you are a foreign-born person who is the victim of a crime and have suffered substantial physical or mental abuse, you may be eligible to apply for U status if you are willing to assist a law enforcement agency in investigating the crime.
 After being in the US for 3 years in U status, you may apply for a green card.

 Legal Guru in All Things Immigration